rakeshbm/Naive-Bayes-Hotel-Reviews-Classifier/README.md

 Repository file descriptions:

-nblearn3.py - a python script to learn from the training data and save the model. nbmodel.txt - the saved model with probabilities for the classification problem. nbclassify3.py - a python script to classify reviews from the saved model.
+nblearn3.py - a python script to learn from the training data and save the model. <br />
+nbmodel.txt - the saved model with probabilities for the classification problem. <br />
+nbclassify3.py - a python script to classify reviews from the saved model.